natashabag/natashabag.github.io/README.md

-# My Portfolio - Playwright + TypeScript Project 👩🏻‍💻
+# My QA Portfolio - CSS, HTML, JavaScript Project 👩🏻‍💻

 This project is designed to provide you with a clear understanding of my work process, my contributions to past projects, and how I can add value to your team.
 Whether you're here to learn more about my professional journey or explore my portfolio, I’m glad you stopped by.